Las Vegas Chapter 7 Bankruptcy Lawyers

 What You'll Need to Complete Chapter 7 Bankruptcy Forms:

-What is the Chapter 7 Bankruptcy Process in NV?
+What is the Chapter 7 Bankruptcy Process in Nevada?

 The Chapter 7 process begins with the debtor filing a petition with the court, stating that he or she is unable to pay their obligations.
 Included with the request is a statement detailing the individual’s assets, debts, and recent financial history.